-An applicant may not be able to obtain or provide the information required by section B.4 above due to the lack of data available about the effect that the proposed development may have on environmental resources and uses.
-When a regulating agency determines that the information provided by the applicant is not sufficient or complete enough to fulfill the requirements of section B.4.
-11 the agency has the The regulating agency may terminate the decision-making process or suspend the The regulating agency may recommend that an applicant conduct a pilot project to obtain adequate information and data and measure the effects.
+The regulating agency may recommend that an applicant conduct a pilot project to obtain adequate information and data and measure the effects.
 Pilot projects are renewable energy facility developments which are removable or able to be shut down quickly, are not located in sensitive areas, and are for the purpose of testing new technologies or locating appropriate sites.
-12 The agency's decision to allow the use of a pilot project is for the purpose of obtaining the data and information necessary to fulfill the requirements of section B.4., and shall be based on the A) The exclusive purpose of the pilot project shall be to provide information on the performance, structural integrity, design and environmental effects of a specific renewable energy technology or its supporting equipment and B) The applicant shall complete adequate inventories of baseline conditions, as required by subsection 4.d above, prior to conducting the pilot project.
-C) The risk of adverse effects from the pilot project shall be insignificant, 1. of low probability of exposure of biological communities and habitats; 2. of low sensitivity of the biological communities and habitats to the 3. the effects of exposure to sensitive communities and habitats will be D) The pilot project shall not adversely affect any "critical marine habitat" (see E) The pilot project will have a term, not to exceed five years, and authorization for the project will include a standard condition requiring project alteration or shutdown in the event that an unacceptable level of environmental effect occurs.
-F) The pilot project shall avoid significant or long-term interference with other
+The agency's decision to allow the use of a pilot project is for the purpose of obtaining the data and information necessary to fulfill the requirements of subsection B.4., and shall be based on the following approval criteria:

+- A) The exclusive purpose of the pilot project shall be to provide information on the performance, structural integrity, design and environmental effects of a specific renewable energy technology or its supporting equipment and structures. - B) Adequate inventories of baseline conditions, as required by subsection 4(d) above, shall be completed by the applicant prior to conducting the pilot project. - C) The risk of adverse effects from the pilot project shall be insignificant, because: - 1. of low probability of exposure of biological communities and habitats; or - 2. of low sensitivity of the biological communities and habitats to the exposure: - 3. or the effects of exposure to sensitive communities and habitats will be insignificant. - D) The pilot project shall not adversely affect any "critical marine habitat" (see Appendix A: Glossary of Terms). - E) The pilot project will have a term, not to exceed five years, and authorization for the project will include a standard condition requiring project alteration or shutdown in the event that there was an unacceptable level of environmental effect.